 If you’d like to change our use of your personal data in this manner, please get in touch with us.

 Job and volunteer applicants and current and former employees

-When recruiting for a post based in another country, Chance for Childhood will sometimes need to transfer your personal information to that country to progress the recruitment.
-It may be that that country does not provide the same level of data protection as in the European Economic Area.
+When recruiting for a post based outside of the European Economic Area, Chance for Childhood may need to transfer your personal information to that country to progress the recruitment.
+In such cases, personal data will be encrypted to ensure its safety.

-If you are unsuccessful in your job application, we will hold your personal information for 6 months after we’ve finished recruiting the post you applied for.
+If you are unsuccessful in your job application, we will hold your application for 6 months after we’ve finished recruiting the post you applied for.
 After this date we will destroy or delete your information.

-If you want to update the information we hold for you, or you think any information we have about you is incorrect or incomplete, please get in touch as soon as possible.
-Please:
+If you want to update the information we hold for you, or you think any information we have about you is incorrect or incomplete, or you want to change your contact preferences, please get in touch by:

-- Write to us at Supporter Care, Chance for Childhood, Westmead House, Westmead, Farnborough GU14 7LP
+- Writing to Supporter Care, Chance for Childhood, Westmead House, Westmead, Farnborough GU14 7LP

 We cannot be held responsible for the privacy of data collected by websites not owned or managed by Chance for Childhood, including those linked through our website.